dnguyen-wf/fed-readme/README.md

   * Add tasks with name
   * Mark tasks as "done".
 Tasks that are "done" should be highlighted.
   * Remove tasks
+* UI should update when any tasks that alter the list occur

 ## UI
 ![task list](tasklist.png)

 ## API
 `GET /list` Lists all tasks.
+`Response:`
 ```json
 [
   {